aaditagrawal/sindhi-menu/README.md

 ## Food Court Menus

 Fast, friendly viewer for weekly mess/food-court menus with time-aware highlighting in Indian Standard Time (IST).
-Drop weekly JSON files in `src/data/weeks/` and the site discovers them automatically.
+The app now integrates with the Food Court API to automatically fetch and display the latest menu data.

 ## Contributions, Please

-Data is crowdsourced, so we look forward to community contributions.
-Manually might be tedious, so you can ask any LLM (with vision) that you use - like Gemini, ChatGPT, Claude etc. - to convert the data into the JSON spec listed below.
+The app now uses an external API for data, so contributions focus on code improvements, UI enhancements, and feature development.
+Data is managed through the Food Court API at https://tikm.coolstuff.work/docs/reference.

 ### Highlights
 - Time-aware: detects current/upcoming meal using device time converted to IST and auto-focuses it